Bloomberg's top editor calls client data policy 'inexcusable'

 NEW YORK Matthew Winkler, editor-in-chief of Bloomberg News, apologized on Monday for allowing journalists "limited" access to sensitive data about how clients used Bloomberg terminals, saying it was "inexcusable", but that important customer data had always been protected.

 His statement came as the European Central Bank said it was in "close contact with Bloomberg" about any possible breaches in the confidentiality of data usage.
-The U.S. Federal Reserve is also investigating, and a source briefed on the situation said the Treasury Department was looking into the question as well.
+The U.S. Federal Reserve and the Bundesbank, Germany's central bank, said they were examining whether there could have been leaks.
+A source briefed on the situation said the U.S. Treasury Department was looking into the question as well.

-In an editorial posted on Bloomberg.com, Winkler said, "Our reporters should not have access to any data considered proprietary.
+Winkler, in an editorial posted on Bloomberg.com, said: "Our reporters should not have access to any data considered proprietary.
 I am sorry they did.
 The error is inexcusable."

 Goldman flagged the matter to Bloomberg after the bank found that journalists had access to more information than it had known and argued the information was sensitive and should not be seen by reporters.